ExpediaGroup/styx/docs/developer-guide/plugins-scenarios.md

 Step 5.
 Finally, we will bind the outcome from `chain.proceed` into the response `Eventual`.
 Remember that `chain.proceed` returns an `Eventual<LiveHttpResponse>`.
-It is, therefore, interface compatible and can be `flatMap`'d to the response eventual.
+It is, therefore, interface compatible and can be `flatMap`'d to the response `Eventual`.
 The resulting response eventual chain is returned from the `intercept`.